richardson-owen/EQ_seasonality_NE/README.md

 # Spatial Variation of Changes in Extreme Discharge Seasonality across the Northeastern United States

 ## Overview
-This repository contains the R code and data used in the analysis for the paper "Spatial Variation of Changes in Extreme Discharge Seasonality across the Northeastern United States" authored by Owen Richardson.
+This repository contains the R code and data used in the analysis for the paper "Spatial Variation of Changes in Extreme Discharge Seasonality across the Northeastern United States"
 The study investigates the spatial variation of changes in extreme discharge seasonality across the Northeastern United States, focusing on precipitation and streamflow data.

 ## Author